 Biography / Artist Statement

 As a child he lived in Okinawa, France and England and later studied art at Texas Tech University in Lubbock, Texas.
 He has been greatly influenced by his visits to the great art meccas of Europe and especially by the art of Gustav Klimt and Rene Lalique.

 Robert Rogers is a partner in the Robert Lance Jewelers store in Lubbock, Texas.
 For more than 40 years, he has designed and created fine jewelry as an art and as an expression of love for the

+His work has been featured in several magazines.
+He was the featured artist for the Lubbock Arts Festival in 2018.
+He is represented in galleries from Texas to Oregon.
 Robert’s jewelry art is layered by the actual creation of the piece and his descriptive storyline that develops the feeling and passion of each piece as it is being created.
 These storylines, written by Robert, accompany many of the individual artwork.
 The storyline plays as much a part of his art as the actual piece.
 Reading the storylines while viewing his work creates an experience of emotion and memory of an event or person.
-Robert calls this the “memory bond” which becomes the catalyst for the relationship to his work.
+Robert calls this the memory bond which becomes the catalyst for the relationship to his work.
 Each person will experience this bond in a different manner.